LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 - (optional) end date;
 - (optional) location.

-For each item, you can export it to your device calendar and, by tapping on the item, access a detail screen where more details (like a more extended description) are displayed.
+For each event, you can export it to your device calendar and, by tapping on each list item, access a detail screen where more details (like a more extended description) are displayed.

 <div align="center">
   <img width="310" alt="calendar event list screen" src="images/calendar_list.png" />